Home / Family Fun by Season / Holiday Season Guide / All Aboard for Old-Fashioned Fun: Local Holiday Trains Around Philly

 1001 Longwood Road, Kennett Square

-Experience Longwood Gardens’ whimsical, wonderful Garden Railway, which has been a holiday tradition for more than 20 years.
-This multi-level world in miniature is on display, complete with a beautiful seasonally changing plant palette.
-See their collection of dozens of locomotives, steam engines, diesel engines, and specialty engines—as well as the ever-popular Thomas the Tank Engine and many of his friends—as they rumble along nearly 500 feet of track amid textural foliage, flowering plants, and woody plants.
-On view outdoors near the Terrace Restaurant through January 8.
-Free with Gardens admission.
+See their collection of dozens of locomotives, steam engines, diesel engines, and specialty engines — as well as the ever-popular Thomas the Tank Engine and many of his friends — as they rumble along nearly 500 feet of track amid textural foliage, flowering plants, and woody plants.
+On view outdoors near the Beer Garden through January 11, 2026.
+Free with Longwood Gardens admission.

 Holiday Garden Railway at Morris Arboretum